-Some students will gain most from the program by earning all their credits through coursework, but many will benefit from the opportunity to engage in the more independent work of a Thesis or Project.
-A Thesis might be a good choice for students interested in enhancing their research skills, and it might also benefit those who are thinking of going on to a doctoral program and a possible career in university teaching and research.
+Although many students will choose to earn all their credits through coursework, a Thesis might be a good choice for students interested in enhancing their research skills and/or who are thinking of going on to a doctoral program and a possible career in university teaching and research.
 A project might be a good choice for students interested in enhancing their program design, intervention and evaluation skills, and it might also benefit those students pursuing careers in human services and community development.

 Detailed information may be found on the department website and from the graduate program coordinator.

 Bachelor's-Master's (BA/MA) Program

 Undergraduate psychology majors at the University of Massachusetts Lowell who have a GPA of 3.0 or better are invited to apply to the BA/MA program, allowing students to begin graduate level coursework in our Community Social Psychology (CSP) Master’s Program while still pursuing their bachelor's degree.
 If a student is formally matriculated into the Master's Program before earning their BA up to 9 credits of graduate (500 level or higher) courses completed with a B grade or better may be used by the student to count toward both the Bachelor’s and Master's degrees.

 Application to the BA/MA Program

-Application is typically submitted during the student's second semester of their junior year to allow adequate time for the student to take maximum advantage of the opportunity to take graduate courses and double-count these graduate credits, while still staying within the maximum of 45 psychology credits allowable for the undergraduate degree in psychology.
+Applications are typically submitted during the student's second semester of their junior year to allow adequate time for the student to take maximum advantage of the opportunity to take graduate courses and double-count these graduate credits, while still staying within the maximum of 45 psychology credits allowable for the undergraduate degree in psychology.
 Although it is highly recommended that students submit their application during their junior year, application materials can actually be submitted at any time prior to graduation.
 Students who are interested in the BA/MA option are strongly advised to consult with the Graduate Coordinator about undergraduate course selection.
 In order to complete the program as a "plus 1" option, students will need to carefully plan to take specific required graduate courses before they receive their BA.